rust-stuco/lectures/week5/slides.md

 # Defining Unsafety

-Safety is the absence of undefined behavior
+Safety is the absence of undefined behavior.

-However, undefined behavior is a lot
+However, undefined behavior is a lot.

 Simplification: **invalid memory access ⇒ unsafety****